 “Nigeria generated around $321.00 million in the tourism sector alone; this corresponds to 0.073 per cent of it’s the gross domestic product and approximately 34 per cent of all international tourism receipts in Western Africa.

-“Government budget on tourism in Nigeria has been at a very low level in the last decade, compared to countries like Kenya, Egypt, South Africa and even The Gambia.
+“Government budget on tourism in Nigeria has been very low in the last decade, compared to countries like Kenya, Egypt, South Africa and even The Gambia.

-“As a result tourism contribute about two per cent on the average to DGP during this period.
-75 per cent of Government budget to Tourism in Nigeria is spent on recurrent expenditures.
+“As a result, tourism contributed about two per cent on the average to DGP during this period.
+75 per cent of Nigeria’s Government budget for Tourism is spent on recurrent expenditures.
 About 3.5 per cent of DGP that went to government intervention did not come to private tourism.”

-Ikupolati who was not happy with the tourism budgetary scenario said that situation at hand cannot be the ultimate potential of Nigeria in Tourism, urged government to therefore increasing funding to tourism agencies and rejig their operations viz-a-viz investing in tourism brand development and digital tourism in Nigeria.
+Ikupolati, who was not happy with the tourism budgetary scenario, said that the situation at hand cannot be the ultimate potential of Nigeria in Tourism and urged the government to increase funding to tourism agencies and rejig their operations, viz-a-viz, investing in tourism brand development and digital tourism in Nigeria.

-He called on the government to strategically aligned with the economic and social impacts of tourism to successfully build a sustainable industry to scale up the economy, according to him”When these impacts are netted off, tourism process is sustainable at any particular destination and Nigeria can’t be an exemption.
+He called on the government to strategically align with tourism’s economic and social impacts to build a sustainable industry and scale up the economy successfully.
+He said,”When these impacts are netted off, the tourism process is sustainable at any particular destination, and Nigeria can’t be an exemption.

-“Nigeria simply need to go back to the tourism drawing board and redesign our model of tourism promotion and development, Ikupolati added.
+“Nigeria simply needs to go back to the tourism drawing board and redesign our tourism promotion and development model, ” Ikupolati added.

-He said the private and public sector must come to terms with the fact that tourism promotion and development is a process and those processes must be given relevance.
+He said the private and public sectors must accept that tourism promotion and development are processes and that those processes must be given relevance.

 “Tourism is a process and you must follow that process to get to the next stage.
 Every stage you get to, you must follow the process to the logical conclusion before going to the next one.
 When you jump a stage there will always be a problem.”

-Akinboboye agreed that government play a pivotal role in tourism development but said that if the government refused to fall in place for tourism to work as expected, the stakeholders who are the drivers of the industry has to do their best to stimulate activities to position the industry to attract the relevant government agencies if they are serious about their obligations.
+Akinboboye agreed that the government plays a pivotal role in tourism development but said that if the government refuses to cooperate for tourism to work as expected, the stakeholders who are the industry’s drivers must do their best to stimulate activities and position the industry to attract the relevant government agencies if they are serious about their obligations.

-In his submission, President, Aircraft Owners and Pilots Association of Nigeria, Mr Nwuba said that in FTAN and other organisation can become advocates in engaging government, just as you have come to Abuja, FTAN should be sitting with FTC Minister and telling him that our finding is that you are not support the industry the way you ought and we are demanding that we see a certain percentage of the budget going into this sector because we can show the derivable.
+In his submission, President of the Aircraft Owners and Pilots Association of Nigeria, Mr Nwuba, said that FTAN and other organisations can become advocates in engaging the government.
+Just as you have come to Abuja, FTAN should sit with the FTC Minister and tell him that our finding is that you are not supporting the industry the way you ought.
+We demand that we see a certain percentage of the budget going into this sector because we can show the derivable.

-“One of the things we are forgetting is that tourism is also an income earner, it is something that you put money into that you will get money from; if your refused to invest in tourism, you will not get the inflow most those big countries in tourism earn.
+“One of the things we are forgetting is that tourism is also an income earner.
+You put money into it and will get money from; if you refuse to invest in tourism, you will not get the inflow most big countries earn.

 Nwuba said Dubai may be too extreme considering the kind of result and approach the government has use to get to the present state.
 So we can look at the Gambia, Ghana and Benin Republic which are not too far from us.